zumasys/docs/site/jbase/connectivity/jagent/introduction-to-jagent/README.md

 ## jAGENT Administration

 jAgent is a standalone program that you can start from any command prompt to launch a jAgent Service.
 The actual program is located in the jBase install directory under the bin directory.
-You can run multiple copies of jAgent each with it's own configuration.  jAgent can be configured either thru command line switches or thru a configuration file.
-A default configuration file is located in the jbase install directory under configuration and is called jagent\_config.  jAgent can also be configured to run as a service.
+You can run multiple copies of jAgent each with it's own configuration.  jAgent can be configured either through command line switches or through a configuration file.
+A default configuration file is located in the jBASE install directory under configuration and is called jagent\_config.  jAgent can also be configured to run as a service.

 ## jAGENT Quick Start

-Just like any other jBase function you must have a jbase configured environment before you start jAgent.
+Just like any other jBase function you must have a jBASE configured environment before you start jAgent.
 The fastest way to get started is to launch jAgent from a already configured jsh environment.

 Windows